MicrosoftDocs/windows-dev-docs/terminal/command-line-arguments.md

 > [!IMPORTANT]
 > `nt`, `sp`, and `ft` are only available in [Windows Terminal Preview](https://aka.ms/terminal-preview/).

+> [!NOTE]
+> When opening Windows Terminal from cmd (Command Prompt), if you want to use your custom "cmd" profile settings, you will need to use the command `wt -p cmd`.
+Otherwise, to run your *default* profile settings, just use `wt cmd`.

 ## Command line argument examples

 Commands may vary slightly depending on which command line you're using.